mantyni/Stock_Price_Tracker/README.md

-# This is README file for stock API server
+# This is README file for the simple stock API server

-## Introduction
+## Motivation
 I was frustrated not being able to find simple email notifications for stock prices so I made my own script to track the stocks I like.

 Additionally, I have observed that notifications within the third-party apps can easily get lost in the phone screen and missed, but if you receive email it will be clearly visible.